 Once the shed was fully assembled, I learnt that the complete structure of an Asgard Gladiator Garden Shed is something that is very strong, highly secure and very heavy.

 The shed is bolted to the ground and is like a strong metal fortress, meaning you can be assured that all of your belongings are safe inside.
-Security is obviously an important issue for places such as the school we were installing the shed and a shed such as this one would enable them to store expensive play equipment, without being worried that it could be damaged by the elements or stolen by criminals.
+Security is obviously an important issue for places such as the school where we installed the shed, and a shed such as this one would enable them to store expensive play equipment, without being worried that it could be damaged by the elements or stolen by criminals.

 All in all I learnt that Asgard sheds are heavy and secure.